martin-schell/createReportFromOutlookResponses/README.md

 * first and last name as well as id of employee
 * name and date of an event
-* kind of respone (positive, negative or tentative)
+* kind of response (positive, negative or tentative)

 New data will be appended to table within the Excel file.